leftfield-geospatial/leftfield.online/site/index.rst

         :fas:`door-open` **Welcome**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        Leftfield is a software development consultancy specialising in geospatial and earth observation applications.
+        Leftfield is a small research and software development company, specialising in geospatial and earth observation applications.
 We can help with:

         * Creating robust and efficient operational software.
-        * Researching novel solutions.
+        * Research and design of novel solutions.
         * Documentation and publication.

         Through it's work, Leftfield aims to contribute toward a sane and vibrant living planet.
 We support the open source model and use it where appropriate.
 Please get :doc:`in touch <contact>` if you would like to find out more.